trresnaa/Simple-landing-page/README.md

 ## Technologies Used

 - **HTML**: Used to structure the content and layout of the landing page.
-- **CSS**: Custom styles for fine-tuning the design and enhancing the Bootstrap 4 components.
 - **Bootstrap 4**: A powerful front-end framework for building responsive and modern web pages.
-- **JavaScript (Optional)**: Used to implement smooth scroll functionality and enhance interactivity.

 ## Structure